Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: Verification of the advection, diffusion and production terms treatment

 \section{Verification of the advection, diffusion and production terms treatment}

 This appendix assesses the validity of some of the assumptions used to simplify the \gls{tke} transport equations in section \ref{sec:term-by_term}.
-Figure~\ref{fig:simpleAdvection} shows the full advection term and the simplified advection term, which consists only of $\bu \partial k_w /\partial x$.
-Despite some numerical oscillations at the outer edges of the wake, the overall conclusion remains unaffected: using only one term is sufficient to model the advection accurately.
+Figure~\ref{fig:simpleAdvection} shows the full advection term\tr{, }the simplified advection term\tr{, which consists only of $\bu \partial k_w /\partial x$, and the linearised term, $\bu_h \partial k_w /\partial x$}.
+Despite some numerical oscillations at the outer edges of the wake, the overall conclusion remains unaffected: using only one term is sufficient to model the advection accurately. \tr{Furthermore, linearising the advection term by replacing $\bu$ with $\bu_h$ has only a marginal impact in the far-wake.}

 Figure~\ref{fig:simpleDiffusion} compares the proposed model for the turbulent transport term and the complete term.
-To affirm our simplification of neglecting the term $1/ \text{Pr}_t\partial \nu_t / \partial x_i \partial k_w / \partial x_i$ in the simplified \gls{pde}, we also include it in the comparison.
-Having a much lower order of magnitude than the retained term, we consider this simplification justified.
 Overall, the agreement between the chosen transport model and the complete term is less good than for the advection and production term.
 This discrepancy could originate, at least partially, from numerical errors introduced when computing the second-order derivative of the wake-added \gls{tke}.

 The last term discussed in the appendix is the production term.
 Figure~\ref{fig:simpleProduction} compares the complete production term to its model based on the Boussinesq eddy viscosity hypothesis and a simplified rate-of-strain tensor.
-The eddy viscosities in the model is obtained directly from the \gls{les} data as $\nu_t = \mathcal{P}_k / (2S_{ij}S_{ij})$
+The eddy viscosities in the model is obtained directly from the \gls{les} data as $\nu_t = \mathcal{P}_k / (2S_{ij}S_{ij})$\tr{.}

-Overall, the proposed model agrees well with the turbulence production computed from the \gls{les} data, except in the region close to the ground.